Solid gold toilet stolen from Blenheim Palace

 A toilet made entirely of 18-carat-gold has been stolen from Blenheim Palace in Oxfordshire, England, the stately home where former prime minister Winston Churchill was born.

-The fully functioning toilet was installed as part of an exhibition by Italian artist Maurizio Cattelan titled "Victory is Not an Option," which opened to the public Thursday.
+The fully functioning toilet was installed as part of an exhibition by Italian artist Maurizio Cattelan titled "Victory is Not an Option," which only opened to the public on Thursday.
+The palace will be closed for the rest of the day, a spokesperson said on Twitter.

 Thames Valley Police received a report of the toilet's theft at 4:57 a.m.
 Saturday morning.
-The thieves left the scene at about 4:50 a.m., a police spokesperson told CNN.
+The thieves left the scene at about 4:50 a.m., according to a statement posted online.
+A 66-year-old man has been arrested in connection with the theft.

-Detective Inspector Jess Milne said: "Due to the toilet being plumbed in to the building, this has caused significant damage and flooding, adding, "We believe a group offenders used at least two vehicles during the offense."
+Detective Inspector Jess Milne said in the statement: "Due to the toilet being plumbed in to the building, this has caused significant damage and flooding, adding, "We believe a group offenders used at least two vehicles during the offense."

 "The artwork has not been recovered at this time but we are conducting a thorough investigation to find it and bring those responsible to justice," Milne continued, appealing for any potential witnesses to contact police.